release-engineering/Sync2Jira/README.md

 1. `master` - This will be where our main code and most up to date code lives
 1. `openshift-build` - This branch will maintain OpenShift-Build related information
+1. `continuous-deployment` - This branch with maintain CI/CD related information